 You will also be using the online audio exercises in this course.
 Most of these involve listening to the prompts from the audio and answering questions.
-For example, your first online audio activity is exercise 2 on page 7 of the online textbook.
+For example, your first online audio activity is exercise 2 on page 8 of the online textbook.
 You'll see a speaker icon next to exercise 2.
-Click it, and a new window will open with the audio for the exercise.
+Click it for the audio file to appear, and then click on the Q icon next to the exercise number.
+A new window will open to record your answers for the exercise.
 Listen to the exercise and record your answers by clicking a or b for each response.
-When you have completed the exercise, click the Check All button;
+When you have completed the exercise, click the Submit button; your results will display in the audio window so you can get instant feedback on your listening comprehension.

-Oak Meadow ix
+Oak Meadow xi